 A carnivore eats an entirely meat based diet.
 Unless you are a lion or great white shark you probably don’t fit in this category.

 Currently the most common diet in North American society is an omnivore diet.
 Omnivores eat a mixture of plants and animals.
 This of course may include any plants and animals including; fish, other seafood, beef, pork, chicken, lamb etc. This diet would also include dairy (cheese and milk).
 Now if you don’t eat pork or seafood as an example and still eat a mixture of other meat (even fish is a form of meat) you are still in the omnivore classification.
 Clear?

 The omnivore classification is sometimes further defined into categories like pescatarian.
 This is where a person does not eat land animals but will eat fish, (maybe seafood) and dairy and eggs.
 Sometimes this is confused with a version of vegetarianism.
 However, because fish and other seafood are animals this is still an omnivore diet.
 However a diet that is trending towards vegetarian for sure.
 That makes sense – no?

 Within the omnivore diet there are many other diets where there are specific foods that you eat within the diet but those foods are a mixture of plants and animals.
 Those diets include the currently popular Keto and Paleo diets or the pescatarian diet mentioned above.
-I won’t get into the specifics of those diets in this article nor will I comment about the benefits of those diets.
+I won’t get into the specifics of those diets in this article nor will I comment about the benefits or disadvantages of those diets.

 As we move into vegetarian diets this is where some of the real confusion begins.
 If you eat an entirely vegetarian diet (a true vegetarian) then you are vegetarian or “plant based”.
 First the most lenient of the definitions would be lacto ovo vegetarian.
 People on this diet eat plants and include dairy such as cheese and milk (lactose) and eggs (ovo).
 This is defined as vegetarian because technically these folks are not eating animals.